lragudo/queer-christian-64ba3/src/pages/index.md

     type: contact_section
   - section_id: lorem-ipsum
     headline: The Bible on Homosexuality
+    subtitle: >-
-    subtitle: What does the Bible say on the topic?
+      What does the Bible really say on the topic?
+Let's look at the passages that the church has used against queer Chrisitans,
     type: header_section
   - section_id: lorem-ipsum
     headline: lorem-ipsum